HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **function body** Block of code that defines a given function.
 **function name** Name that is used to identify and call a given function.
 **functor** Class that acts like a function by overloading the function call operator.
 G
 -
 **generic algorithms** Type-indepent, finite step by step procedure.
-**global scope** The outermost scope, used to define global variables or other global constructs, that shall be valid and visible to the compiler at all times.
+**global scope** The outermost scope, used to define global variables or other global constructs, that shall be valid and visible at all times.
+**greater-than operater** Written as ">".
+Takes two operands and returns true if the left-hand operand is greater than the right-hand operand.
+**greater-than-or-equal operator** Written as ">=".
+Takes two operands and returns true if the left-hand operand is greater than or equal compared to the right-hand operand.
 H
 -
 **header** Section at the top of file with include directives.
 A convinient way to make it possible to use definitons from other files.